RickdeJager/stegseek/README.md

 # :zap: Stegseek

 Stegseek is a lightning fast steghide cracker, built as a fork of the original steghide project.
-As a result it is _thousands of times_ faster than other crackers and can run through the entirety of **`rockyou.txt` in just 5 seconds.**
+As a result it is _thousands of times_ faster than other crackers and can run through the entirety of **`rockyou.txt` in under 5 seconds.**

 Skip ahead to [Performance](#chart_with_upwards_trend-performance) for some raw numbers.